On the resolution of the sensitivity conjecture: Further discussion

 \begin{problem} Let $g(n, k)$ be the minimum $t$ such that every $t$-vertex induced subgraph $H$ of $Q_n$ has maximum degree at least $k$.
 Hao showed that $g(n, \sqrt{n}) = 2^{n-1} + 1$.
 Can we determine $g(n, k)$ (asymptotically) for other values of $k$? \end{problem} We are unaware of any prior work that has considered the quantity $g(n, k)$.
 However, the work \cite{Geir} analyses the maximum number of vertices of degree $k$ in an induced subgraph on $n$ vertices of $Q_k$.

 \begin{problem} The best separation between the block sensitivity $bs(f)$ and the sensitivity $s(f)$ is $bs(f) = \frac23 s(f)^2 - \frac13 s(f)$, is quadratic and shown by Ambainis, Sun \cite{Amsun}.
 Hao proves a quartic upper bound.
 Is it possible to close this gap by directly applying the spectral method to Boolean functions instead of to the hypercubes? \end{problem} We might try to see what happens if we tweak $bs(f) = O(s(f))^4$, which was the upper bound proved by Hao, to say, $O(s(f))^2$.
-To see the feasibility of this condition, we first look at two results used by Hao to show $bs(f) = O(s(f))^4$.
-The first one, shown by Hao, which essentially proved Gotsman-Linials's conjecture (see (\ref{sdeg})). that for all Boolean functions $f:\{0, 1\}^n \rightarrow \{0, 1\}$, the inequality $s(f) \geq \sqrt{\deg(f)}$ holds.
+To check its validity, we first look at the two results used by Hao to show $bs(f) = O(s(f))^4$.
+The first one, shown by Hao, which essentially proved Gotsman-Linials's conjecture (see (\ref{sdeg})) was that for all Boolean functions $f:\{0, 1\}^n \rightarrow \{0, 1\}$, the inequality $s(f) \geq \sqrt{\deg(f)}$ holds.
 This is seen to be a tight bound for the AND-of-ORs function defined as: \begin{definition} The AND-of-ORs function is defined on $n$ blocks of $n$ variables each as: \end{definition} This inequality is combined with Nisan-Szegedy's result (see (\ref{degbs})) stating that for all $f:\{0, 1\}^n \rightarrow \{0, 1\}, \, \deg(f) \geq \sqrt{\frac12 bs(f)}$.
 From Hatami's survey, it is known that this bound cannot be improved beyond $bs(f) \gtrsim (\deg f)^{\log_3 6}$ where $\log_3 6 \approx 1.6309$.
 So, the use of $\deg(f)$ isn't feasible to try to get a quadratic sensitivity upper bound on the block sensitivity.

 It's still open as to whether exploring the techniques of interlacing eigenvalues of signed matrices on different objects may lead to sharper bounds.

 \begin{note} It would be instructive to mention the connection of Hao's proof to Clifford algebras as shown in \cite{Dan}; this concept has been used to extend Hao's result for a Cartesian power of a directed $l$-cycle in \cite{aka}. \end{note}